docsforadobe/premiere-plugin-guide/docs/exporters/selector-descriptions.rst

 - param1 - ``exParamChangedRec*``
 - param2 - ``unused``

 Validate any parameters that have changed.
-Based on a change to a parameter value, the exporter may update other parameter values, or show/hide certain parameter controls, using the Export Param Suite.
+Based on a change to a parameter value, the exporter may update other parameter values, or show/hide certain parameter controls, using the :ref:`exporters/suites.export-param-suite`.

 To notify the host that the plug-in is changing other parameters, set exParam­ ``ChangedRec.rebuildAllParams`` to a non-zero value.